SwedbankPay/developer.swedbankpay.com/payments/index.md

 ## Swedbank Pay Payment Instruments Platforms

-Swedbank Pay Hosted view and Redirect offer easy-to-use PCI compliant platforms, available from both web and mobile browsers.
+Swedbank Pay Seamless View and Redirect offer easy-to-use PCI compliant platforms, available from both web and mobile browsers.
 Either let your customers access the platform directly, embedded on your site, or by redirection to a separate hosted payment page.

-### Hosted View implementation
+### Seamless View implementation

-With the Hosted View you can initiate the payment process directly in an iframe on your site.
+With the Seamless View you can initiate the payment process directly in an iframe on your site.
 A hostUrl needs to be defined in the first POST request in order to enable the Seamless View operation.
 See details of the request [here][card-payments-purchase].